lambda-larry/no-brain/README.md

 ### Decimal

-Due to design decisions in other part of the language, we have abandoned Western Arabic numerals in favor of Chinese numerals for integer literals.
+Due to design decisions made in other parts of the language, we have abandoned Western Arabic numerals in favor of Chinese numerals for integer literals.

 Here is a quick reference to get you up to speed: